cormullion/Karnak.jl/docs/src/basics.md

 ### Visiting every vertex once

-It's useful to know how to visit all vertices just once.
+It's useful to know how to visit every vertex just once.

 You can do this for DiGraphs if you can find a cycle that's the same length as the graph.
 However, there might be a lot of possibilities, since there could be many such cycles.
 This example uses `simplecycles()` to find all of them (there are over 400 for this graph), so only the first one with the right length is used.